coachshea/neo-pipe/readme.md

 ```

 It is also possible to specify a height or width by supplying a number to the
 split or vsplit (respectively) command.
-The default values of will split the
+By default Vim splits each window
-window equally.
+equally.
 Below are examples of more explicit splitting behavior.

 ```vim
 let g:npipe_split = '40vnew'